Oesophageal Dilatation

 What happens when the test is finished?

 You will need to rest on a trolley in the recovery room.
 We will check your blood pressure, pulse and temperature on a regular basis.
 You will need to stay in the department longer after this procedure so we can monitor you closely, you will then be helped to a chair and given a drink.
 Your relative or friend will then be contacted to collect you.
-It is quite likely that the back of your throat will feel sore for the rest of the day.

 You may feel bloated if some air remains in your stomach.
 Both discomforts usually pass without any medication.
 Your swallowing may not appear to be improved or may seem worse for 1-2 days owing to the swelling of the tissues.
-You may find you have some streaks of blood in your saliva after the procedure this is quite normal and should stop without any further treatment.

 When do I get the results?

-The Recovery nurse will explain your results to you and (if you wish) the results will be told to your carer.
+The recovery nurse will explain your results to you and (if you wish) the results will be told to your carer.
 They will be written on your discharge form with any instructions that you need to follow.
 If you wish, the nurse will repeat the result to you before you leave the department.
 Your own doctor or hospital doctor will receive a copy of the results.

 Will I ever need an Oesophageal Dilatation again?

 Yes, it is possible this procedure may have to be repeated periodically to enable food to pass down your gullet to your stomach.
+If you have any further swallowing problems you can contact your Endoscopy Department directly for advice.

 Further information

-If you require further information about your test your GP, your Consultant, and the Endoscopy Department is a valuable source of information.
-Further information about your rights with regards to consent can be found in the following documents:
+If you require further information about your test your GP, your Consultant and the Endoscopy Department is a valuable source of information.

 • Department of Health (2001), Guide to Consent for Examination or Treatment.